 Atlan (Mdz18r)

 This compound glyph has two visual elements: water (atl) and teeth (tlantli).
-The teeth provide the phonetic -tlan, locative suffix.
+The teeth provide the phonetic -tlan, ("near", a locative suffix).
 The teeth are two top, front teeth, with a red gum above.
 The water is actually a cross-section of a canal, lined on the sides and bottom by three layers of construction, the outermost is green with perpendicular yellow hash tags, then a yellow liner inside that, and finally a red liner.
 The water has black wavy lines of varying thicknesses, with two especially thick black lines toward the middle.
 Splashing off the top of the water are white droplets (or local jade beads, chalchihuites) and turbinate shells.

 Stephanie Wood